gatech-epic-power/epically-powerful/docs/source/pages/part_picker.md

 ### *Choice 1: Raspberry Pi*
 <span style="display: inline-block; background: linear-gradient(to right, #E20000, #FFA800); color: black; padding: 2px; border-radius: 3px; font-size: 1.0em; margin-left: 2px;">**EP's Recommendation**</span>
 A Raspberry Pi is the most affordable of the two options.
-Raspberry Pi's don't have native CAN communication (which is how they must communicate with the actuators), so you will also need to get the PiCAN3 board, which fits on a Raspberry Pi and enables CAN.
+Raspberry Pi's don't have native CAN communication (which is how they must communicate with the actuators), so you will also need to get the Waveshare RS485 CAN Hat board, which fits on a Raspberry Pi and enables CAN.

 **Order:**
 - Raspberry Pi (Tested on models 3B/B+ and 4B/B+)
-- PiCAN3 CAN hat
+- Waveshare RS485 CAN Hat
 - Raspberry Pi power cable (see note below)

 :::{important}